stephen murdoch

 git commit -m 'Panthera Tigris'

-We're almost done, but if you're using ActionText then you will need to configure CORS on your Tigris bucket so that direct uploads via the Trix editor will work.
+If you’re using ActionText then you will need to configure CORS on your Tigris bucket so that direct uploads via the Trix editor will work.

 Step 5: Install the AWS CLI

-If you already have AWS CLI installed and configured, then you might want to back-up your existing settings (found at ~/.aws on MacOS) before doing the following.
+If you already have AWS CLI installed and configured, then you might want to back-up your existing settings, found at ~/.aws

 I'm on a Mac so I installed the AWS CLI using homebrew, and then I configured it to use the ENV variables from step 1: